 He clambered to his feet and, managing a few wobbling steps, leant in the archway to take in the full view of what lay around them, of what had become of the clearing.
 The fire.
 Blackness dominated the land.
 Some trees standing just on the edge of the aftermath of the attack still smoked.
 The grass was gone and strange charred clumps dotted the—

-His stomach came to the realisation far faster than he.
-Dylan collapsed to all fours, heaving even though nothing came.
+His stomach came to the realisation far faster than the rest of him.
+Dylan collapsed to all fours, heaving even though nothing came up.
 The twisted charred lumps surrounding them were bodies.
 His mind rang with the memory of their cries.
 A sword the lieutenant had called him.
-He was less useful than that.
+He’d been less useful than that.
 A sword could still be wielded by another without permission.

-“I thought everyone was…” She grimaced.
+“I thought everyone was…” Katarina knelt next to him.
 “Where do we go now?”

 Why wasn’t he dead alongside them?
 He ran his fingers around his bare neck.
 The collar.
 Where had it gone?
 His gaze darted frantically about them.
-He recollected struggling to remove the collar, clearly he’d been successful.
+He recalled struggling to remove the metal band, clearly he’d been successful.
 Only now, there was nothing to distinguish him from a Udynean spellster beyond his rather tatty robes.

 He didn’t have to search far to find the collar.
 Two twisted lumps of purple metal lay where he’d woken.
 Unthinking, Dylan grabbed the pieces.
 Much like the shield back at the tower, they smouldered and sparked.
 Hissing, he dropped them before they could burn his hands.